neboat/opencilk-ppopp-23-ae/README.md

 will generate four CSV files containing aggregated performance results for those experiments: `baseline-<tag>.csv`, `pedigrees-<tag>.csv`, `dprng-<tag>.csv`, and `cilkscale-compare-<tag>.csv`.
-In these CSV filenames, `<tag>` denotes with a ***run tag***, which includes the year, month, day, hour, and minute of the invocation of the `run_tests.py` script.
+In these CSV filenames, `<tag>` denotes a ***run tag***, which identifies the run by the year, month, day, hour, and minute of the invocation of `run_tests.py`.
 If small inputs are used, the run tag will also include the keyword `small`.
+On completion, the `run_tests.py` script will report the tag for its run.

-You can copy the CSV files produced by `run_tests.py` out of the Docker image using the `docker cp` command on each file.
-For example, running the following commands outside of the Docker image will copy out the four CSV files with aggregated performance results, replacing `<tag>` with the true run tag:
+You can copy the CSV files produced by `run_tests.py` out of the Docker container using the `docker cp` command outside of the container.
+For example, running the following commands outside of the Docker container will copy the four CSV files with aggregated performance results out, replacing `<tag>` with the run tag:

 ```console
 docker cp `docker ps -alq`:/usr/local/src/ppopp-23-ae/baseline-<tag>.csv .